Factors That Influence Total Joint Surgery Success

 In addition, having less severe joint damage as seen on X-ray, which often do not match people’s pain and mobility levels, was linked to worse outcomes in function a year after TKR compared with people with more advanced joint damage, according to a 2014 study published in The Bone & Joint Journal.

 “People have to have something to gain to get benefits,” says Allen Riis, the study’s lead author and a scientist studying musculoskeletal disease at Research Unit for General Practice in Aalborg, Denmark.
 “For some people, it may be better to wait a little and try to control symptoms through other methods, including exercise, which improves pain and function.
-Most Danish patients with arthritis are prescribed an exercise program when they are diagnosed with OA.”
+In Denmark, it is recommended to prescribe an exercise program for most patients when they are diagnosed with OA.”

 The decisions to wait or pull the TJR trigger is complex, says Dr. Katz, and must be highly individualized.
 “People need to ask themselves a lot of questions,” he says.
 “For example, how much do they fear complications?
 Value a higher level of function?
 Will they be healthy enough to have surgery in two years if they decide to defer?”

 A study published in Arthritis & Rheumatism in 2013 may help determine which arthritis patients benefit most.
 Among the factors that made a difference in having a better outcome:

 - high levels of pre-surgical pain

 - better overall health (no other health conditions)

 - joint damage caused by OA as opposed to inflammatory types of arthritis

 With so many people opting for TJR, “We want to make sure people have a good understanding of what this procedure is for and what it is likely to deliver,” says lead author Gillian A. Hawker, MD, the physician-in-chief of the department of medicine at Women’s College Hospital in Ontario, Canada.